Estimated reading time: 11 minutes

 Note: As per SC the HC of Madras did not consider the 2 reports of the Returning Officer were not considered while passing the order.

-Note: All the 4 nominations of were rejected as she had been disqualified from contesting the polls at time due to her conviction in the TANSI land deal case.
-A former DMK MP C Kuppuswamy moved HC against the HC in June 2007 directed the EC to register a case and the same was stayed by the SC in July 2007.
+Note: All 4 nominations of Jayalalithaa’s were rejected as she had been disqualified from contesting the polls at that time due to her conviction in the TANSI land deal case.
+A former DMK MP C Kuppuswamy moved HC against her

 Note: The law made by the Parliament under Article 33 cannot be challenged in the court of law